Introduction – What is a shared mailbox?

 - Shared mailbox names may contain alpha-numeric characters (a-z, A-Z, 0-9) and hyphens (‘-‘) and underscores (‘_’) and full stops (‘.’).

 - The mailbox name must not be greater than 40 characters (not including short org name) and cannot include a space.

 - The email address format for a shared mailbox will be firstname.lastname@example.org, where ‘shortorgname’ is the short organisation name of the organisation that owns the shared mailbox and ‘smname’ is the name of the shared mailbox as provided by its creator.

 - There are no restrictions on the name you can choose but it must be prefixed with the short organisation name at all times.
 This is not optional.

-- An example is as follows: a user requests a shared mailbox called ‘helpdesksupport’ to be created under NHS Digital.
+- An example is as follows: a user requests a shared mailbox called ‘helpdesksupport’ to be created under NHS England.
 This would be created as NHSDigital.email@example.com